 On a Monday and Tuesday, I work in the employee relations team.
-I answer the phones and transfer them to the correct people, and then I do anything else that's needing to be done: any statements that need to be typed up, any filing work.
-I do a lot of EAESE input, which is one of our systems for employees.
+I answer the phones and transfer them to the correct people.
+I then type up statements and do filing work.
+I also do a lot of eESS input, which is one of the self-service systems for employees.

 On Wednesday and Thursday, I work as part of the Recruitment team.
-We’ve just gotten job train up and running, which is the online recruitment system, so I’ve been really hands-on with that.
-I follow the process from advert straight through to interviews and selection, and the person starting in the job.
+We now have our new recruitment website up and running.
+I’ve been really hands-on with that.
+I follow the recruitment process from advert straight through to interviews and selection, and the person starting in the job.
 I have to make sure there’s a lot of communication between the managers, especially because it is so new, we’re helping them and guiding them with what they need to do next.

 On a Friday, I help with Medical Staffing and whatever needs to be done.
 That could be filing, or if there are any recruitment events coming up, I help create packs for them.